Reinforcement Learning-Based Downlink Transmit Precoding for Mitigating the Impact of Delayed CSI in Satellite Systems: Conclusions

 \section{Conclusions}

 We considered the downlink of a multi-antenna satellite system supporting multiple users on the ground.
-We aimed for constructing a TPC matrix on the satellite side to increase the throughput.
-To do so, precise CSI is needed; however, the CSI available at the satellite is inevitably outdated due to the high propagation delay.
-By using the correlation of the channels throughout time, we designed a DRL-based agent that constructs a TPC matrix for maximizing the throughput of the system.
-Our numerical results confirmed the robustness of the proposed method to the CSI imperfections along with different handover strategies and different frequency bands.
+We aimed to construct a TPC matrix on the satellite side to increase the throughput.
+To do so, precise CSI is needed; however, the CSI available at the satellite is inevitably outdated due to the high propagation delay. {To address the delayed CSI challenge, we employed an online RL approach, which exploits the CSI correlations throughout time to construct the TPC matrix.
+The model converges after approximately $27000$ CSI observations, corresponding to $50$ seconds with a pilot transmission interval of $1.9$ msec.
+Once trained, the model remains adaptive to environmental changes, ensuring robust service even during handovers or user reassignments, unlike the family of supervised learning methods that require retraining.} Our numerical results confirmed the robustness of the proposed method to the CSI imperfections along with different handover strategies and different frequency bands.

 \appendices